Global Factor Premiums

 Date Written: January 31, 2019

-We examine 24 global factor premiums across the main asset classes via replication and new-sample evidence spanning more than 200 years of data.
-Replication yields ambiguous evidence within a unified testing framework with methods that account for p-hacking.
-The new-sample evidence reveals that the large majority of global factors are strongly present under conservative p-hacking perspectives, with limited out-of-sample decay of the premiums.
-Further, utilizing our deep sample, we find global factor premiums to be not driven by market, downside, or macroeconomic risks.
-These results reveal strong global factor premiums that present a challenge to asset pricing theories.
+We examine 24 global factor premiums across equity, bond, commodity and currency markets via replication and out-of-sample evidence between 1800 and 2016.
+Replication yields ambiguous evidence within a unified testing framework that accounts for p-hacking.
+Out-of-sample tests reveal strong and robust presence of the large majority of global factor premiums, with limited out-of-sample decay of the premiums.
+We find global factor premiums to be generally unrelated to market, downside, or macroeconomic risks in the 217 years of data.
+These results reveal significant global factor premiums that present a challenge to traditional asset pricing theories.

 Keywords: Factor premium, Multiple hypothesis testing, P-hacking, Return anomalies, Predictability, Stocks, Bonds, Currencies, Commodities, Value, Momentum, Trend, Carry, Betting-against-beta, Seasonality